-The destruction caused by extreme weather events, environmental damage inflicted by mining activities and the loss of huge tax revenues are but some of the problems that continue to impact on the lives of many in the Philippines.
+Alongside a changing climate, environmental damage inflicted by mining activities and the loss of huge tax revenues are other problems impacting the lives of many in the Philippines.

-Christian Aid partner organisations in the Philippines are helping the most vulnerable communities cope with disasters and adapt to the effects of climate change.
+Christian Aid partners in the Philippines are committed to helping women and men in vulnerable communities to become more resilient, to anticipate, manage the risks of, and respond to disasters and adapt to the effects of climate change.

-While our partners help poor people, in both rural and urban areas, protect and claim their rights to homes, land, services and resources, they are also campaigning for more equitable national and international economic policies.
+They help poor people, in both rural and urban areas, to fully participate in governance and claim their rights with dignity to homes, land, services and resources.